ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/forms.html.md

 ## Deciding whether to control a form element

+If you’ve used React for a while, or have read the [React docs](https://reactjs.org/docs/uncontrolled-components.html), you’ve probably come across controller vs uncontrolled components.
+Here’s a summary of each’s benefits:

-- A controlled element lets you have **full control** over its value.
+- A controlled form element lets you have **full control** over its value.
-- An uncontrolled element can let you handle events with less code.
+- An uncontrolled form element can let you handle events with **less code**.

+Instead of thinking about controlled vs uncontrolled components, it can be helpful to think about implicit vs explicit state:

+- A form element with **explicit state** has its state managed externally.
+- A form element with **implicit state** manages its own state.

-## Controlled form elements
+## Controlled form elements, or explicit state

+- State is explicit and owned by us.
-- We store the state for each field using `useState`.
+- We store the state for each field using `useState` or `useReducer`.
 - We must set the current `value` of the input when rendering.
 - We must listen to when the user changes using `onChange` on each input, and update our state.
-- We can then read our state when the form is submitted.
+- We can then read our local state when say the form is submitted.

+Here’s an example of a Sign In form with email and password inputs using controlled state:

 ```tsx
 import React, { useState } from "react";